hbockenhauer/gait_detection/README.md

 ### Straczkiewicz

-Reference MATLAB implementations of the Straczkiewicz gait detection pipeline, used for signal-processing-based walking detection, dataset benchmarking, and real-time simulation.
+Files related to MATLAB implementations of the signal-processing-based Straczkiewicz gait detection pipeline and its adaptation.

 Files:
 - `models/mstraczkiewicz/find_walking.m` - Core walking detector based on vector magnitude, CWT peaks, and cadence continuity checks.